Short broadcast week for us here at the EIB Network giving the Independence Day holiday.

 I'm not making this stuff up.

-So I got I got peppered with email.
+So I got peppered with email.

 So, Rush, what's wrong with phonetics?

-Nothing's wrong with phonetic.
+Nothing's wrong with phonetics.

-I'm not saying this is not to teach people to read.
+This is not to teach people to read.

 This story is about changing the way words are actually spelled.

-Like tomb, T-O-M-B would be spelled T-U-M-E.
+Like tomb, T-O-M-B, would be spelled T-U-M-E.

-No, as far as I'm concerned, because what once that starts, you let a bunch of liberals start plowing around in that field, and remember, these solutions are never solutions.
+No, as far as I'm concerned, because once that starts, you let a bunch of liberals start plowing around in that field.

 They are just the beginnings of brand new problems.

-What else are the liberals going to say is too complicated for people that we need to change?
+What else are the liberals going to say is too complicated for people that we need to change.

-I mean, you gotta watch it, folks.
+I mean, you got to watch it, folks.

 There's an all-out assault on traditions and institutions, including the language in this country.

-And make no mistake, you think I'm I'm being jocular about this to a certain extent I am, but you travel around and see all the multilingual signs in government institutions.
+And make no mistake, you think I'm being jocular about this to a certain extent I am.

 You tell me that English as a language is not prevailing here.

-That this is just simply absurd.
+This is just simply absurd.

 How come there's an L in there, teacher?